 "Very clear guide to take a first step for research"

-Get a peek inside the Undergradaute Research Symposium 2018:
+Get a peek inside the Undergradaute Research Symposium from spring 2018:

 We talked to a few students about their research.
 Take a look.